Skip to main content

 Gratitude Meal Kits:

-In collaborate with the Office of Student Support Services and the Office of Family Engagement, and thanks to the generous support of the Food Bank of Central New York, Upstate Medical University, Syracuse University, the American Heart Association's Community Action Committee, and the United Way of Central New York - the Food and Nutrition Services Department regularly delivers supplemental meal kits to families during school holidays.
-These boxes are delivered directly to family's homes via DoorDash.
+In collaborate with the Office of Student Support Services and the Office of Family Engagement, and thanks to the generous support of the Food Bank of Central New York and the United Way of Central New York - the Food & Nutrition Services Department delivers meal kits to deserving families over extended school holidays.
+These meal kids are delivered directly to the family through DoorDash.

 Make a Donation: